 It is the largest sand island in the world and is enlist in the World Heritage.
 The aboriginal people believed it was transformed from a beautiful goddess.
 I joined a 2-day tour organised by the Fraser Island Company.
 A friendly and maybe a little bit talkative guide took us to visit every famous spots on the island including the rainforest, Lake Wabby, 75 Mile Beach, Indian Head, Champagne Pools, The Pinnacles, Maheno Wreck.
 I also knew some good friends coming from other country.
 There was a cute little Korean girl in our group, coming to Australia on the working holiday.

-A special barge took us and the 4WD to the Fraser Island.
+A special barge took us and the 4WD to the Fraser Island. | The 4WD bus was necessary to drive on the sand. |

 The 75 Mile Beach.
 We spotted whales here.
-We changed 3 4WD's in one day because they broke down easily.
+We changed 3 4WD's in one day because they broke down easily. | Eli Creek: the longest freshwater creek on the Island.
+It's fun to wade the creek. |

 June 07, 2007